lucl310/CppPractice/README.md

 # CppPractice
 I'm practicing cpp with my friend
-Here are my cpp notes
+Here are my cpp notes, I hope these can help anyone else trying to learn the language

 COMPILING